Nursing Interventions for Acute Pain Management

 Duration of Pain

-One of the most common and important distinctions of pain is its duration.
-There are two classifications of pain based on duration: acute and chronic.
+One of the most common and important distinctions about pain is its duration.
+Based on duration, there are two classifications of pain: acute and chronic.

 Acute